-The beautiful country of Thailand is located in the heart of Southeast Asia, with its strategic location generating an abundance of businesses and trading opportunities with China and other ASEAN countries, especially with the Eastern Economic Corridor (EEC) Initiative*.
-Thailand also seeks to capitalise on China’s Belt and Road Initiative (BRI) to further develop its infrastructure in the EEC.
+The beautiful country of Thailand with its strategic property locations, generates an abundance of businesses and trading opportunities with China and other ASEAN countries, especially with the Eastern Economic Corridor (EEC) Initiative*.
+Thailand also seeks to capitalize on China’s Belt and Road Initiative (BRI) to further develop its infrastructure in the EEC.
 These mega-development plans will certainly boost Thailand’s economy to the next level.
 Also, with the help of the Thailand government i.e. the Board of Investment, offering a wide range of tax incentives, it is indeed a great opportunity for foreign investors to invest in Thailand.

 For centuries, Bangkok has served as the main entry point for foreign traders and businessmen in Southeast Asia.
 Welcoming more than 20 million overseas guests in one year, Bangkok has been voted the world’s top tourist destination according to MasterCard’s annual Global Destination Cities Index 2018.
 With its strategic location, unique advantages and the city’s appeal, Bangkok is set for huge growth in its real estate sector, attracting overseas investors keen to tap into the city’s economic potential.